-On a year-over-year basis, our research and development expenses increased in line with the expansion of our activities, including the integration of the Genesis accounts and the acquisition of a 3G design team.
-They also increased due to the negative impact of the U.S. dollar exchange rate.
-The second quarter of 2008 amount included \$5 million of share-based compensation charges compared to \$3 million in the second quarter of 2007.
-The second quarter of 2008 also benefited from \$37 million recognized as research tax credits following the amendment of a law in France.
-The research tax credits were also available in previous periods, but under different terms and conditions.
-As such, in the past they were not shown as a reduction in research and development expenses but rather included in the calculation of the effective income tax rate of the period.
+On a year-over-year basis, our research and development expenses increased in line with the expansion of our activities, including the integration of Genesis accounts and the acquisition of the 3G design team from Nokia, and also due to the negative impact of the U.S. dollar exchange rate.
+Furthermore, we immediately recognized as expenses \$21 million of In-Process R&D write-off as a result of the purchase accounting of Genesis.
+The first quarter 2008 amount included \$10 million of share-based compensation charges compared to \$5 million in the first quarter of 2007.
+In addition, the first quarter of 2008 benefited from \$36 million recognized as research tax credits following a law newly revised in France.
+The research tax credits were also available in previous periods, however under different terms and conditions; as such, in the past they were not shown as a reduction in research and development expenses but rather included in the calculation of the effective income tax rate of the period.